magento/devdocs/src/guides/v2.4/graphql/mutations/request-negotiable-quote.md

 If the request is successful, Magento assigns the cart ID to the negotiable quote.
 Therefore, the same cart ID is used throughout the lifecycle of the negotiable quote.
 Magento generates a new cart ID if the company user starts a new order while a negotiable quote is in process.

+If the request is successful, the negotiable quote has the SUBMITTED status.

 {:.bs-callout-info}
-If the negotiable quote requires a shipping address (for negotiation or tax calculations), you can use the [`setNegotiableQuoteShippingAddresses` mutation]({{page.baseurl}}/graphql/mutations/set-negotiable-quote-shipping-address.html) to add the address to the standard quote before or during the negotiable quote process.
+If the negotiable quote requires a shipping address (for negotiation or tax calculations), you can use the [`setNegotiableQuoteShippingAddresses` mutation]({{page.baseurl}}/graphql/mutations/set-negotiable-quote-shipping-address.html) to add the address to the standard quote during the negotiable quote process.

 This mutation requires a valid [customer authentication token]({{page.baseurl}}/graphql/mutations/generate-customer-token.html).